wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V10.0: 10-Aug-2024 by wavemotion-dave
+* Adam Sound Enhancer module support to allow AY sound games to play (mostly MSX ports to the ADAM)
+* Ignore files that start with a '.' or '_' (mostly to help filter out clear non-game files).
+* Minor cleanup, tweaks and a bug fixes.

 V9.9: 02-May-2024 by wavemotion-dave
 * Added overlays for Blackjack and War Room.
 Improved War Games overlay.
 * Added KANA lock LED indicator for Japanese MSX keyboard layouts.